awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 The ARN of your code\-signing certificate\.
 This ARN is generated when you import your certificate into ACM\.

 `signing-parameters`
 A map of key\-value pairs for signing\.
 These can include any information that you want to use during signing\.
+This parameter is required when you are creating a code\-signing profile for signing OTA updates with Code Signing for AWS IoT\.

 `platform`
 The `platformId` of the hardware platform to which you are distributing the OTA update\.